 Environmentally friendly cleaning products are becoming more common in Cayman’s stores.
 These green products clean just as well as their harsh chemical-laden counterparts but are made entirely from natural ingredients which are non-toxic, free of phosphates, fillers, fragrance, chlorine, dyes and NPE.
 They are not tested on animals, nor do they contain animal additives.
 Another benefit of these green products is that they are far better for the septic tank systems that most homes in Cayman use.

 The Refillery (Tel: (345) 743 8888), located in Country Corner Plaza in Savannah, offers a refilling service for all your household cleaning products.
 Simply take your empty containers to The Refillery and they will top them up with their eco-friendly cleaning solutions.
 They also sell eco-friendly products, such as candles, soaps, scrub brushes, shampoo, conditioner and deodorant.
-They are open Monday to Friday, 10am to 6pm, and Saturday, 9am to 6pm.
+They are open Monday to Saturday, 10am to 6pm.

 Foster’s and Kirk Market lead the way for supermarkets in supplying safe cleaning products.
 EcoCay, an online-only store, also sells sustainable, plastic-free and non-toxic cleaning products as well as other everyday essentials.